Plumsail/forms-docs/source/how-to/lookup-view.rst

 Getting extra fields
 --------------------------------------------------
-By default, the Lookup only gets the value of the field.
+By default, the Lookup only gets Id and Display column of the source list.
 In my case, I want to get *Description* text field, *Price* currency field, *Image* URL/Picture field and *Category* Lookup field.

 In order to do that, I need to edit Extra Fields property of the Lookup SETTINGS: